rxaviers/cldr-data-bower/README.md

 all map to Unicode CLDR JSON `v26`.
 So, simply use major (and possibly minor, e.g., 23.1) when defining it, e.g., `"cldr-data": ">=26"`.

-What really matters is that bower is able to do its job, i.e., dependency management.
+What really matters is that this approach allows bower to do its job, i.e., dependency management.

-Exemplifying, an end application that depends on variety of i18n libraries, for example Foo (that depends on cldr-data >= 25) and Bar (that depends on cldr-data
+Exemplifying, an end application that depends on Foo (that depends on cldr-data
-\>= 23.1), is able to have bower to manage and to flatten its overall CLDR data dependency, which in this case will come up with the newest available CLDR JSON data bigger or equal to twenty five (>=25).
+\>= 25) and Bar (that depends on cldr-data \>= 23.1), can use bower to install and to flatten its `cldr-data` dependency.
+In this case, it's any version bigger or equal to twenty five (>=25).

-At this point, bower will install on the the appropriate Unicode CLDR JSON data given the dependency resolutions into the `./bower_components/cldr-data` directory, which will only carry instructions on where the zip files for download are.
+At this point, bower installs the right `cldr-data` version into `./bower_components/cldr-data`, which carries instructions on how to download the CLDR JSON data.

 A postinstall script, like cldr-data-downloader, must be used to actually populate the above skeleton.